Abdul Rahim al-Nashiri: European Court of Human Rights judgment

 On July 24, 2014, the European Court of Human Rights (ECHR) ruled that Poland violated the European Convention on Human Rights when it cooperated with the U.S. by allowing the CIA to hold and torture al-Nashiri and Abu Zubaydah on its territory in 2002–2003.
 The court ordered the Polish government to pay each of the men 100,000 euros in damages.
 Additionally, the ECHR ordered the Polish government to disclose details of the men's detention and to seek diplomatic assurances from the United States that al-Nashiri will not be executed.

-On the May 31, 2018, in the Case of Al Nashiri v.
-Romania (Application no. 33234/12) the Court held Romania was complicit in CIA rendition and had suffered various ECHR violations.
-It stated the following in its rulings;
+On May 31, 2018, the ECHR ruled that Romania was also complicit in CIA rendition and had suffered various ECHR violations.